 $52,287,414

-"Stand by Me" is a classic coming-of-age comedy inspired by Stephen King’s 1982 novella, "The Body."
-The film features standout performances from Wil Wheaton, River Phoenix, Corey Feldman, and Jerry O’Connell.
+"Stand by Me" stands as an iconic coming-of-age film, based on Stephen King's 1982 novella, "The Body."
+The movie boasts memorable performances from Wil Wheaton, River Phoenix, Corey Feldman, and Jerry O’Connell, bringing depth and authenticity to their childhood roles.

 ActionComedyCrime